Contact Our Team

 Strategic Empowerment

 For nearly 15 years ENAS has empowered business leaders to formulate strategic policies in portfolio management.
-We use this to help leaders & decision-makers build a “Control Room” to navigate heightened volatility and stay ahead of the curve.
+We use our unique approach to help leaders & decision-makers build a “Control Room” to navigate heightened volatility, evaluate risks and stay ahead of the curve.

-Professor Karakitsos expertise is integrated into our macro-geopolitical-industry-financial models that are interconnected to provide data-driven, empirically transparent and unified risk management that capture the geopolitical reality.
-These have been used to advise governments, financial institutions and business leaders over 40 years.
+Professor Karakitsos expertise is integrated into our bespoke macro-financial-geopolitical-industry models that are interconnected to provide data-driven, empirically transparent, unified risk management and capture the geopolitical reality.

 Our Experience